-For the financial year ended 31, December 2021, our Company realized a Net Profit Attributable to Equity Holders of TT\$16.82 million, compared to a loss of \$2.27 million for the corresponding period in 2020.
+For the financial year ended December 31, 2022, our Company realized a Net Profit Attributable to Equity Holders of TT\$4.01 million, compared to a profit of \$16.8 million for the corresponding period in 2021.

-Our Total Comprehensive Income for the financial year ended 31, December 2021 was \$20.3 million compared to \$3.06 million for the corresponding period year.
+Total Comprehensive Loss for the financial year ended December 31, 2022 was \$344,152 compared to a profit of \$20.3 million for the corresponding period year.

-Growth of our insurance premium was flat but our investment portfolio performed significantly better in 2021 compared to 2020.
-We continue see improvements in our operating efficiencies which translated into a reduction in our administrative expenses.
+There was a small decline in the insurance premiums and the income earned on our investment portfolio.
+However the most significant change arose due to a Net Actuarial Loss on our Retirement Benefit in 2022 compared to 2021.
+We, however, continue to see improvements in our operating efficiencies which translated into a reduction in our administrative expenses.

-We are pleased with these results, which reflect the underlying strength of our strategic agenda, and the dedication of the team.
+Whilst 2022 financial results were not as favourable as the prior year, we will continue to lean on the underlying strength of our strategic agenda, and the dedication of the team to continue to move the Company forward in 2023.